Frequently Asked Questions

 Can I do laundry on the trip?

-Laundry services are available in hotels, but this can be expensive.
+Laundry services are available in hotels, for varying and sometimes high charges.
 You can handwash small items (underwear and socks) if you bring a small bar of laundry soap or buy powder there.
+Please note that as the air is cool in Ladakh, it can take some time for your laundry to dry, so it’s recommended to bring plenty of changes of underwear and socks in particular so this isn’t an issue.

 What standard of toilets can I expect?